kerem-kaynak/pairs-trading-with-ml/README.md

 ## Approach

 The overall approach is to cluster the pairs using OPTICS, then apply statistical criteria to clustered assets to choose viable pairs.
-Use LSTM / LSTM Encoder Decoder to model returns and then backtest the overall strategy with completely new data.
+Use a variety of statistical / machine learning / neural network models to forecast returns and then backtest the overall strategy with completely new data.
 More details can be found in the implementation details section.

 ## Pre-requisites